ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 cat.feet   // => 4
 ```

-You can override an embedded struct's methods:
+You can also override an embedded struct's methods:
 ```go
 func (c Cat) Talk() {
   println("meow meow meow")